knaw-huc/textrepo/concordion/src/test/resources/nl/knaw/huc/textrepo/index/TestIndexMutations.md

 - The response status should be: [200](- "?=#updateResult.status");
 - The response should contain the [updated type](- "?=#updateResult.updatedType");

-Files are re-indexed when file type is changed.
-Find all files using query:
+Find all ES docs using query:

 [ ](- "ext:embed=getEsQuery()")